Don Waddell

-Donald Douglas Waddell (born August 19, 1958) is American professional ice hockey executive and former player.
-He is the president and general manager of the Carolina Hurricanes.
+Donald Douglas Waddell (born August 19, 1958) is an American professional ice hockey executive and former player who is currently the president of hockey operations and general manager for the Columbus Blue Jackets.
+He previously held similar leadership roles with the Carolina Hurricanes and Atlanta Thrashers.

 Playing career

 Waddell was selected 111th overall, in the 1978 NHL Amateur Draft.
 He was selected as the 3rd choice of the Los Angeles Kings on June 15, 1978.
 He played in the NHL for only one game with the Kings during the 1980–81 season, against the New York Rangers on January 28, 1981.

 His playing career consisted mostly of minor and college hockey.
 He played 4 seasons at Northern Michigan University.
 He was one of the final cuts for the 1980 U.S. men's hockey team after he broke his leg in a pre-tournament game.
-He won the International Hockey League's Governor's Trophy in 1982 for best defenseman during the regular season.
+He won the International Hockey League's (IHL) Governor's Trophy in 1982 for best defenseman during the regular season.

+During the 1984–85 IHL season, he was traded from the Flint Generals with Jim Aldred, to the Toledo Goaldiggers in exchange for Bill Joyce and Mark Plantery.